 Your Offer Was Accepted.
 Now What?

 Now the purchase enters the Escrow Period.
-This is the time period from when the offer is accepted to when the buyer becomes the new owner and receive the keys.
+This is the time period from when the offer is accepted to when the buyer becomes the new owner and receives the keys.
 The Escrow Period is the processing of the transaction.

 Based on a regular 30 day escrow period: